ray-project/ray/doc/source/ray-air/api/configs.rst

 .. note::

-    We are changing the import path of the config classes from `ray.air` to `ray.train` since Ray 2.7, please refer to the :ref:`Ray Train API page <ray-train-configs-api>` for more info.
+    We are changing the import path of the configurations classes from `ray.air` to `ray.train` starting from Ray 2.7, please see the :ref:`Ray Train API reference <ray-train-configs-api>` for the latest APIs.

 .. autosummary::